clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - ℹ️ Boolean attributes:
-- In HTML, it's possibel to set attributes to `true` just by specifying only the key.
+- In HTML, it's possible to set attributes to `true` just by specifying only the key.
 - `<input required>`
-- In JSX, these are equivilant:
+- In JSX, these are equivalent:
-- `<input requried />` and `<input required={true} />`
+- `<input required />` and `<input required={true} />`
 - Prefer to spell it out.

 ### Differences from HTML

-- JSX looks like HTML, but are soem fundamental differences.
+- JSX looks like HTML, but are some fundamental differences.

 - **Reserved Words**
 - In JS, has a couple of reserved words, keywords with built in functionality and we cannot use them as variable names.

 - For example, `const while = 10;`, if we run this code, we get a syntax error, `while` is reserved for "while loops".

-- Becuse JSX gets transformed into JS, cannot use reserved word inour JSX.
-This can be a problem, sometimes, HTML attrubutes sometimes overlap with oru JS reserved words.
+- Becurse JSX gets transformed into JS, cannot use reserved word in our JSX.
+This can be a problem, sometimes, HTML attributes sometimes overlap with oru JS reserved words.

 - Example; `for` and `class`
 - React uses a slight variation on these two terms: `htmlForm` and `className`